 Subjective & objective data

-Understanding the difference between subjective (biased) and objective (empirical) evaluations is an important first step toward effectively using coach feedback.
+Understanding the difference between subjective (biased) and objective (empirical) evaluations is an important first step toward effectively using coach feedback to improve mental toughness and athletic performance.
 Most coaches use a combination of both when providing kids advice on how to improve their game — for example, a coach might tell one of his athletes that he needs to “work harder” (a subjective evaluation based on what the coach sees relating to the athlete’s effort), but also needs to improve his batting average (an objective statistic generated exclusively by how many hits the kid has, not the coach’s opinion).
 In a best-case scenario coach feedback includes both objective and subjective feedback, providing for the most comprehensive information to develop future goals.

 Examples of subjective coach feedback include the following, but keep in mind what one coach’s opinion is may be very different from another coach, depending on what each coach looks for and values in an athlete: